andygrunwald/gotrap/README.md

 Please keep in mind that some requests go wrong or some actions took longer than expected (e.g. scheduling and starting your tests on Travis CI).
 So plan some "spare" requests in (production can be hard).

-### Can I Start Multiple Travis CI Tests in pParallel?
+### Can I Start Multiple Travis CI Tests in Parallel?

 Yes, you can.
-You need to raise the `Concurrent jobs` setting at Travi sCI.
+You need to raise the `Concurrent jobs` setting at Travis CI.
 See [Per Repository Concurrency Setting](http://blog.travis-ci.com/2014-07-18-per-repository-concurrency-setting/) at the Travis CI blog.

 ## License